Carly Raizon

 Live Quality Assist

 The central design problem wasn't the UI.
 It was timing.
 Compliance review happened months after submission, when nothing could be fixed.
 I designed LQA to move that check into the moment of writing: nudges over blocks, factor-level reasoning over scores.
+When clinicians get the right feedback at the right moment, documentation improves -- and so does the care patients receive.

 CHART EHR